top of page

 What is shock and impact loading?

 See the "What is Shock Loading" page here.
 I got a little nerdy and worked out a few shock load and impact load problems to explain what it is, how it affects our docks, and what you can to do about it.
-In engineering there are mathematical formulas that will show you the forces involved when a dock moves.
+In engineering there are mathematical formulas that will show you the forces involved when your dock moves.
 I used the round number of 10,000 lbs. dock weight in my examples but that is on the light side.
 The two boats on my dock weigh more than 10,000 lbs.
 The forces involved in stopping your dock's movement are tremendous.
 The math shows us why our stuff breaks.

 Why do I need Dock Springs?